the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 const { firstName, lastName } = user;
 ~~~~~~~

-If we need to access multiple properties of an object, using one line of code instead of multiple lines is often simpler and more elegant.
-That's why object destructuring is already widely used in JavaScript.
-Before you read the following code, try to transfer this knowledge to the React props in our Search component yourself.
+When we need to access various properties of an object, employing a single line of code rather than multiple lines is often a more straightforward and elegant approach.
+This is why object destructuring is commonly utilized in JavaScript.
+Before delving into the upcoming code snippet, attempt to apply this understanding to the React props within our Search component.

-Let's see how we can make use of props destructuring here.
-First, we have to refactor the Search component's arrow function from the concise body into block body.
-And second, we can apply the destructuring of the `props` object in the component's function body:
+Now, let's explore how we can employ props destructuring.
+Initially, we need to refactor the Search component's arrow function from a concise body to a block body.
+Subsequently, we can implement the destructuring of the props object within the function body:

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~